How to Restrict Content in WordPress to Specific Users

 First, enter a name for this rule at the top.

-Now, select content that you want to protect by selecting a condition:
+Now, select the content that you want to protect by selecting a condition:

 I chose ‘Selected Posts’ as the condition and the Hello World post as the target.
 This condition allows you to select individual posts to which you want to restrict user access.
 You can restrict access to as many posts as you wish.
 Search and select the posts you want to restrict from the input field adjacent to the selected condition.